martinville/solarsynk/DOCS.md

 ![](https://github.com/martinville/solarsynk/blob/main/longlivetoken.png)

 ### Provide your Sunsynk.net credentials
 After installing this add-on make sure you enter all the required information on the configuration page.
+Note if your intentions are to update a Home Assistant installtion with a different IP than the one where this addon is installed, you need to generate the long live token on the Home Assistant instance where entities will be updated.

 ![](https://github.com/martinville/solarsynk/blob/main/configuration.png)